biswajit-das-05/OctaNet_landingpage/README.md

 # OctaNet_landingpage
-this is the OctaNet internship 1st weak project that is a landing page
+This is the OctaNet internship 1st weak project that is a landing page